ngen-brett/gitlab-ce/.gitlab/issue_templates/Feature Flag Roll Out.md

 - [ ] Cross post chatops slack command to `#support_gitlab-com` and in your team channel
 - [ ] Announce on the issue that the flag has been enabled
 - [ ] Remove feature flag and add changelog entry
+- [ ] After the flag removal is deployed, clean up the feature flag by running chatops command in `#production`

 /label ~"feature flag"